alexfornuto/alexfornuto.com/src/pages/workwithme.md

 I don't take praise well.
 If I did a good job, I'm happy about it.
 It's its own reward and all that.
 Please don't make a big deal about it.

 Now constructive criticism, that I can handle.
 See [Values](#values) above.
 I am not my words, my ego isn't tied to it.
-My ego is tied to helping make the best documentation **we** can make.i
+My ego is tied to helping make the best documentation **we** can make.

 This applies to personal feedback as well.
 I want to be a good coworker to you, but I recognize that I probably am not "out of the box" ready.
 I can be "a bit much", and I recognize that.
 Don't be afraid to DM me if you need to get something off your chest.